szymor/anarch/README.md

 ## FAQ

+### Why?

+Because I find it ridiculously depressing that in a world where we have millions of computer games there isn't a single serious one made purely for the benefit of everyone on the planet, without self-interest (liceses, ads, DRM, ...)  being embedded somewhere underneath.
+It may be one of the saddest things about this so called "advanced" society.

+### Is this a joke?

+No.

 ### Is this running on Doom engine or what?

 No, this is my custom engine (raycastlib) based on raycasting, a technique used in Wolf3D engine, but it's improved, e.g. supporting multiple levels of floor and ceiling, so that the visual result is something between Wolf3D and Doom (which was a BSP engine, i.e. a principle completely different from raycasting).
 I've made the engine with the same philosophy in mind as the game itself.